-The payment received will be for the cost of the work done (plus materials used), net of any CIS deductions for tax and National Insurance but no VAT will be paid on the invoice.
+The payment received is for the cost of the work done (plus materials used), net of any CIS deductions for tax and National Insurance but no VAT will be paid on the invoice.

-2. When is the VAT reverse charge for construction services being introduced?
+2. When was the VAT reverse charge for construction services introduced?

-3. What if my construction project begins before the reverse charge but ends after it comes in?
+3. What if my construction project began before the reverse charge but ended after it came in?

-It will depend upon when the tax point is.
-In most cases, this will be the date of issue of the VAT invoice, or the receipt of payment – whichever occurs first.
+It depends upon when the tax point is.
+In most cases, this is the date of issue of the VAT invoice, or the receipt of payment – whichever occurs first.

-However, if a prepayment was made then it will be the date that the supplier received payment and if there is no invoice or the invoice was issued 15 or more days before the work is finished then it will be the date that the work was finished.
+However, if a prepayment was made then it will be the date that the supplier received payment.
+And if there is no invoice or the invoice was issued 15 or more days before the work is finished, it’s the date that the work was finished.